PhYdrogen/holbertonschool-validation/module4_task2/README.md

 ## Lifecycle

-mkae lint -> do it first, check if there is commun error in the main.go code make build -> compile the main in executable and check for error in markdown make post -> create a new post with `make POST_TITLE=welcome POST_NAME="New person here" post` make run -> launch the server
+mkae lint -> do it first, check if there is commun error in the main.go code, and lint the docker file as well make build -> compile the main in executable and check for error in markdown make post -> create a new post with `make POST_TITLE=welcome POST_NAME="New person here" post` make run -> launch the server